devopsgroup-io/catapult/README.md

 ### Email ###

 Email delivery is an art, there are many considerations when trying to get an email into someone's inbox.
 Some considerations include, IP reputation, bounce management, analytics visibility, and more.
 For that reason, Catapult requires setup of a SendGrid account and configuration of SMTP within your website's software.
-To configure SendGrid with your software type, please set the SMTP configurtion to the following:
+To configure SendGrid with your website's software, please set the SMTP configuration to the following:

 * SMTP host: `smtp.sendgrid.net`
 * SMTP port: `587`
 * Encryption: `TLS`
 * Authenticaion: `yes`
-* Username: your SendGrid account username
+* Username: `~/secrets/configuration.yml["company"]["sendgrid_username"]`
-* Password: your SendGrid account password
+* Password: `~/secrets/configuration.yml["company"]["sendgrid_password"]`

 An example of implementation would be the [WP Mail SMTP](https://wordpress.org/plugins/wp-mail-smtp/) WordPress plugin.